Super Bowl Sunday: Festivities

-Although not an official holiday, many families and friends gather together to watch the game, including those who are not normally football fans.
-Although sports bars have been busy in the past, it is becoming more common for people to watch the game from home due to the increasing size of televisions as well as to save money.
+Many families and friends gather together to watch the game, including those who are not normally football fans.
+Although sports bars are busy with viewers, it is also common for people to watch the game from home due to the increasing size of televisions as well as to save money.

 Because watching the Super Bowl is so popular, stores are often empty of shoppers during the game, particularly in the regions represented by the two teams playing, and water usage drops, with significant rises in use during halftime and after the game, as fans use the bathroom.
 Churches sometimes cancel afternoon or evening services, hold football-themed charity drives, or deliver sermons designed to appeal to male members of the congregation.

-NFL executives have called for a three-day weekend in order to allow fans to celebrate the event, and there is thought to be a loss of productivity in the American work force on Monday after the event.
+NFL executives have called for a three-day weekend in order to allow fans to celebrate the event, and there is thought to be a loss of productivity in the American workforce on Monday after the event.
 The television network carrying the game (either CBS, Fox, ABC, or NBC) will usually devote the entire day's programming schedule to the game, with extended pregame shows, NFL Films retrospectives of the previous season, and special versions of the Sunday morning talk shows in the morning and afternoon hours leading into the game.
-Since 2004, there has been an unofficial tradition for the U.S. President to sit down for an interview, lately with the network's news division.
-Competing networks, due to the severe loss of viewers to the Super Bowl festivities and a gentlemen's agreement not to compete against the game (most cable and broadcast networks are owned by a limited number of companies, most of which hold NFL rights), generally resort to low-cost counterprogramming measures like the Puppy Bowl.
+Since 2004, there has been a tradition for the U.S. president to sit down for an interview, lately with the network's news division.
+Competing networks, due to the severe loss of viewers to the Super Bowl, generally resort to low-cost counterprogramming measures like the Puppy Bowl.

 Alternative football leagues have, especially since the Pro Bowl moved to the week before the Super Bowl, frequently begun their seasons the weekend following Super Bowl Sunday to capitalize on football fans seeking more football after the end of the NFL season.
 Examples include the Arena Football League from 2002 to 2006, Alliance of American Football in 2019, Fan Controlled Football in 2021, and all incarnations of the XFL to date, including 2001, 2020 and 2023.